 For over twenty years, Jim has prepared and prosecuted patents related to complex electrical, chemical and physics-based technology and processes.
-Prior to establishing Boyle, PLLC, Jim was an attorney at Finnegan, Henderson, Farabow, Garrett, & Dunner L.L.P., serving as an associate, a partner, and then as of counsel.
+Prior to establishing Boyle, PLLC, Jim was a partner at Finnegan, Henderson, Farabow, Garrett, & Dunner L.L.P.

 For information about the Scientific Expertise of Boyle, PLLC, please click here .